Become a community representative

 Raising the profile of pancreatic cancer within your local area is an fantastic way to help and we really appreciate all the support you can give.

 Representing the Charity to community organisations, schools and local businesses, you will become an ambassador for Pancreatic Cancer Action, supporting our fundraising efforts and helping to spread our awareness messages about the signs and symptoms of pancreatic cancer in your region.

 We will support you with awareness and fundraising materials and practical advice and get you together from time to time so you can meet each other and swap ideas.

-Some of the roles Regional Representatives may take on:
+Some of the roles Community Representatives may take on: